 Bahar Moussavi, M.Ed., BCBA

-Hi, I’m Bahar!
+Hi, I’m Bahar.

-This TEDx talk reflects the language and understanding that was commonly used within the autism and neurodivergent community at the time it was recorded (2020).
+This TEDx talk reflects the language and understanding that were commonly used within the autism and neurodivergent community at the time it was recorded (2020).
 As our collective understanding has grown, so has the language we use.
 Some of the terms in the talk are now considered outdated or less aligned with current neurodiversity-affirming perspectives.
 I invite you to watch the talk with that context in mind, knowing that my ongoing work continues to be shaped by learning, community voices, and the evolving landscape of neurodiversity-affirming care.

 BC Business 30 Under 30: Entrepreneur of the Year 2024: C.O.D.E.
 Initiative co-founder Bahar Heravi Moussavi is working to diversify the tech industry